English: average [select: monthly / annual] sales revenue of [specify the target group]

 What is its purpose?

 This indicator measures the sales that an individual or company receives from its business activities, usually the sale of goods or services.
-Given the quality issues with measuring net income, sales is often seen as the best proxy for measuring net income / profit.
+It is the amount of money received in a stated period of time, often known as Gross Income.
+Given the quality issues with measuring net income, sales revenue is often seen as the best proxy for measuring net income / profit.